-Showered with snow-dipped peaks, bullied by menacing glaciers, and littered with hiking trails, the resort of Chamonix is France's best base for alpine exploration.
+Surrounded by snow-capped peaks, powerful — if receding — glaciers, and richly rewarding hiking trails, Chamonix is France's favorite alpine resort.
 Chamonix's purpose in life has always been to dazzle visitors with some of Europe's top alpine thrills.
-If the weather's right, take Europe's ultimate cable-car ride to the 12,600-foot Aiguille du Midi.
+If the weather's right, take Europe's ultimate cable-car ride to the 12,602-foot Aiguille du Midi.

 At a Glance

 ▲▲▲ Aiguille du Midi Gondola The valley's most spectacular and popular lift, taking you to magnificent views at 12,600 feet.
-From here you can ride the cute télécabines over the Alps to the Italian border and back, take Chamonix's greatest hike to the Mer de Glace (from the halfway-up stop at Plan de l'Aiguille), or just enjoy the views.
+From here you can ride the cute télécabines over the Alps to Italy, take Chamonix's greatest hike to the Mer de Glace (from the halfway-up stop at Plan de l'Aiguille), or just enjoy the views.

 ▲▲▲ Train to Montenvers Cogwheel train to the Mer de Glace, an eight-mile-long glacier where you can walk inside the glacier, admire jagged mountain peaks, have lunch with a view (or sleep) at the Montenvers hotel, and hike to the Aiguille du Midi lift (though the hike is best done in the other direction).